JohnMoehrke/testBundle/input/pagecontent/index.md

 # testBundle

-This creates one example [dummy Provide Document Bundle](Bundle-ex-dummyProvideDocumentBundle.html)
+This creates profiles that are profiled into a bundle.